dogweather/forkful/content/en/rust/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?

-Logging is like keeping a journal for your application; it's the practice of recording events, errors, and other pertinent data during runtime.
-Developers use logs to diagnose problems, monitor system behavior, and gather insights that drive improvements—it's the bread and butter of operational intelligence.

 ## How to:
 Let's set up a basic logging scenario in Rust using the `log` crate, which provides a logging facade, and `env_logger`, a logging implementation for the `log` crate.
 First, add them to your Cargo.toml:

 ```toml